ErikVerna/ErikVerna/README.md

 ## Hello there!.
 I´m Erik 👋, a QA Automation student!

-- 🌱 I’m currently learning Selenium
+- 🌱 I’m currently learning Cucumber and Selenium
 - 💼 Last Position as QA Lead at <a href="https://scale.com/">Scale AI</a>
 - 📫 How to reach me: